Conditional Encryption with Applications to Secure Personalized Password Typo Correction: Implementation and Empirical analysis

 \subsubsection{Implementation}

 We implemented our conditional encryption schemes in C++.
-Our implementation is available at \cite{GithubImp} and includes conditional encryption schemes for the following predicates: CAPSLOCK, Edit Distance One, Hamming Distance at most one, Hamming Distance at most two, as well as the OR of these predicates.
+The implementation is available on Github \url{https://github.com/mhassanameri/CondEncCCS24Artifact} and Zenodo \url{https://zenodo.org/records/13744111}.
+Our implementation includes conditional encryption schemes for the following predicates: CAPSLOCK, Edit Distance One, Hamming Distance at most one, Hamming Distance at most two, as well as the OR of these predicates.
 We also implemented conditional encryption for a general Hamming Distance predicate for arbitrary distance thresholds $t = \{1, 2, 3, 4 \}$.
 We defined our message space to be $\Sigma^{\leq n}$ where $\Sigma$ denotes the set of all ASCII characters and $n \in \{8,16,32,64,128\}$ --- all $x \in \Sigma^{\leq n}$ are first padded to $\Pad(x) \in \left(\Sigma \cup \{y\}\right)^n$ for a special new symbol $y$.

 We used the Pallier Library \cite{PailCPPLib} as our implementation of the Pallier cryptosystem and we used the GMP library \cite{gmpLib} for computation with big integers.
 We instantiated Pallier with a 1024-bit modulus (80-bit security), 2048-bit modulus (112-bit security) and 3072-bit modulus (128-bit security) \cite{polk2015cryptographic}.
 We remark that for our applications to password typo vaults 80-bit security should be sufficient as it would {\em almost certainly} be easier for an offline attacker to brute-force the user's password and then extract the Pallier secret key directly than to factor a 1024-bit modulus $N$ e.g., see \cite{SP:Bonneau12,blocki2023towards,USENIX:MUSKBCC16}. \constref{Const:EqualityTest} and $\Pi_{1,\ED}$ (our edit-distance construction) requires that $|\Sigma|^{n+1} \leq \min\{p,q\}$.
 Thus, when our message length is $n=64$ characters (resp. $n=128$ characters) we must use a 2048-bit (resp.
 3072-bit) modulus $N$ to ensure that $\left|\{0,1 \}^8 \right|^n = 2^{8(n+1)} < \min\{p,q\}$ since $\min\{p,q\} < \sqrt{N}$.